junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7064-7069)
 - 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7064-7069)
 - 2010-09-29 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-11-15 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 640.